NVIDIA/NeMo-Guardrails/examples/configs/tool_call_guardrail/README.md

   `novel` hits into direction, `proposals.cluster_uncatalogued` aggregates them by affected tool and `format_factory_prompt` renders a ranked *"N uncatalogued findings on tool X — consider a new rule factory"* report (shown by the pipeline demo).
 It only reports — a person still writes any new factory.
+Decisions about these findings (catalogue, defer to another layer, or out of scope) are logged in [`synthesis/TRIAGE.md`](synthesis/TRIAGE.md) so a recurring signal is not re-litigated each scan.
 - **Nothing is applied without a human.** `review.py` writes every candidate to a queue with `"approved": false`; only entries a person flips to `true` (and that still validate against the catalog) are loaded.
 Applying an approved rule to a